 Line a 20x20cm tin and preheat the oven to 170ºC (fan, 190ºC non fan)

-Melt the butter, sugar and golden syrup in a pan over a medium heat.
+Melt 250g unsalted butter, 150g light brown sugar and 2 tbsp golden syrup in a pan over a medium heat.
 Stir regularly

-Add the oats to the pan with the melted butter and stir until they are completely coated in the butter mixture
+Add 350g porridge oats to the pan with the melted butter and stir until they are completely coated in the butter mixture

 Tip half of the oats into the lined tin and spread them in an even layer

-Add the jam on top of the layer of oats and spread evenly
+Add 180g jam on top of the layer of oats and spread evenly

 Add the rest of the oats on top and spread evenly.
 Bake in the oven for 35-40 minutes